justinpage/PHP-Design-Patterns/notes/01_introduction.md

 What are Design Patterns?
 -------------------------
-On October 1994, when four programmers from IBM published a book on Design Patterns, they became known as the big four.
-A set of twenty-three problems and solutions where defined.
+Four programmers from IBM published a book on Design Patterns in October of 1994 that led them to be known as the Big Four.
+A defined set of twenty-three problems and solutions.
 A design pattern is an accepted solution for a common problem.
 Not everyone agrees with them.
-Some regard some of the design patterns as anti-patterns.
+Some regard a few of the design patterns as anti-patterns.
 With all this in mind, these patterns are essential knowledge for an advanced programmer.
-They are well thought out, accepted, tested, and are regarded as a low risk solution.
+They are well-thought out, accepted, tested, and regarded as a low risk solution.

-However, since 1994, computers have changed as well as solutions and concepts.
+However, since 1994, computers have changed as well as their solutions and concepts.
 Some updates and variations have changed.
 As such, Robert C. Martin designed a book to meet these needs through an agile process.

 This course will work through about twenty implementations of Agile Design Patterns.
 Each will discuss what it is, how it works, how to implement it, and